 \section{Data and Sample Selection}

-To test the inclination-dependent attenuation prescription and study the resulting effects of inclination on the derived SFHs, we required a sample of galaxies that has high quality uniform broadband data, spanning the UV to far-infrared (FIR), and \textit{HST} imaging data from which disk inclinations can be derived.
-The Great Observatories Origins Deep Survey (GOODS) North and South fields are excellent extragalactic survey fields for our study as they contain over 70,000 galaxies with deep \textit{HST} coverage and supplemental UV to FIR data \citep{2004ApJ...600L..93G}.
+To test the inclination-dependent attenuation prescription and study the resulting effects of inclination on the derived SFHs, we required a sample of galaxies that has high-quality uniform broadband data, spanning from the UV to far-infrared (FIR), and Hubble Space Telescope (HST) imaging data from which disk inclinations can be derived.
+The Great Observatories Origins Deep Survey (GOODS) North (N)and South (S) fields are excellent extragalactic survey fields for our study as they contain over 70,000 galaxies with deep \textit{HST} coverage and supplemental UV to FIR data \citep{2004ApJ...600L..93G}.